sigmdel/poutils/README.md

     usage:
         poinfo source[.po]

+The utility

-The utility reports errors while reading the source file, then displays summary statistics and ends with a list of entries that have a duplicate entity (which should never be allowed), a duplicate `msgid`, and a duplicate `msgstr`.
+   1. reports errors while reading the source file.
+The error checking is by no means exhaustive.
+   2. displays summary statistics
+   3. lists all entries that have a duplicate reference (which should never be allowed), a duplicate `msgid`, and a duplicate `msgstr`.
 Empty `msgstr` fields are not considered duplicates.

 Example output: